A Dutch journalist exposed the mob and defied death threats. Now he’s been shot in the head.

 Netherlands Prime Minister Mark Rutte called the incident “an attack on the free journalism that is so essential for our democracy, our constitutional state, our society.”

-Dutch King Willem-Alexander and his wife Queen Maxima also issued a message of support, tweeting that “journalists must be free to carry out their important work without threats.”
+Dutch King Willem-Alexander and his wife, Queen Máxima, also issued a message of support, tweeting that “journalists must be free to carry out their important work without threats.”